anjanayraina/Assignment2/README.md

 ## Use of Structs
 The contract uses two structs, `Candidate` and `Voter`, to represent the data models for candidates and voters.
 This encapsulates related data and makes the code more organized and easier to understand.

-## Owner Privileges
-The contract inherits from OpenZeppelin's `Ownable` contract, providing a secure way to handle ownership and privileged actions.
-Only the owner can register voters, add candidates, and end the voting process, centralizing certain control aspects to prevent unauthorized modifications.

 ## Voting Integrity
 The contract ensures that each voter can only vote once by tracking the `hasVoted` boolean in the `Voter` struct.
 This is crucial for maintaining the integrity of the voting process.